Disability Plates & Placards

 If you or someone living in your home has a disability, you may be able to reserve a parking space near your home.

-- Your doctor certifies your disability is not permanent;
+- Your doctor certifies your disability is not permanent

-- Your residence is located in a private community or is located on a private roadway;
+- Your residence is located in a private community or is located on a private roadway

-- Off-street parking is already available (e.g., garage, driveway, parking pad);
+- Off-street parking is already available (e.g., garage, driveway, parking pad)

-- Your residence is on a street where parking is prohibited.
+- Your residence is on a street where parking is prohibited

-- The MVA Investigation and Security Services unit will conduct a site visit.
+- The MVA Investigation and Security Services unit will conduct a site visit

-- If the request is accepted:
+If your request is accepted

-- You will receive a letter and stickers for up to 2 different vehicles.
+- You will receive a letter and stickers for up to 2 different vehicles

 - In Baltimore County, the county traffic division makes the final decision on reserving a space and will notify you.

-- Disabled parking signs will be installed within 30 days after the letter of approval is sent.
+- Disabled parking signs will be installed within 30 days after the letter of approval is sent

-- If the request is denied:
+If your request is denied

-- You will receive a letter with information about how to appeal the decision.
+You will receive a letter with information about how to appeal the decision.

-FAQ - Maryland Motorists with Disabilities
+Information for Maryland motorists with Disabilities

 Drivers with disabilities who qualify for special parking placards and registration plates have several accommodations available to them:

-You’re exempt from paying parking meter fees in Maryland if the parking meters do not meet the requirements of the Americans with Disabilities Act, and can park for up to twice the maximum allowable time shown on the meter (not to exceed four hours).
-Please note: Areas outside of Maryland, including the District of Columbia, have different parking meter exemption laws.
-Please check with their local government to obtain parking meter exemption information.
+- Exemption from paying parking meter fees in Maryland if the parking meters do not meet the requirements of the Americans with Disabilities Act, and can park for up to twice the maximum allowable time shown on the meter (not to exceed four hours).

-Maryland’s registration plates and placards for individuals with disabilities display the wheelchair symbol and are recognized nationwide.
+- Maryland’s registration plates and placards for individuals with disabilities display the wheelchair symbol and are recognized nationwide.

 Note: The American's with Disabilities Act does not prevent payment of parking meter fees by an individual with a disability.
 Therefore, you should verify requirements of feeding parking meters and the time limit allowed in the jurisdiction you are visiting.